matrix-org/sygnal/README.rst

 Gunicorn maintains its own logging in addition to the app's, so the access_log and error_log contain gunicorn's accesses and gunicorn specific errors.
-The log file in sygnal.cfg contains app level logging.
+The log file in sygnal.conf contains app level logging.

 Clean shutdown
 ==============